iAbhishek91/google-cloud/Services/STORAGE-05-Filestore.md

 # File Store

 - Save file persistently and share between VMs.
-- Its like NAS (network attached filesystem).
+- Its like NAS (network attached storage).
 - This is mostly use when we migrate legacy application in Google cloud, which required access to file system similar to on premise environment.

 - Can be accessed from compute engine and GKE.